-Designed to introduce and develop skills necessary to perform advanced diagnostic imaging procedures.
+Designed to introduce and develop skills necessary to perform special procedures.
 This course will also develop skills necessary to perform procedures on patients with unusual conditions or pathologies.
-This course introduces the student to human anatomy and pathology as seen in various imaging planes using various modalities of radiological images.
-This course will provide the student with a working knowledge of anatomy and pathologies encountered in sectional imaging modalities.
-This course also discusses radiographic terminology and considerations related to the production of quality diagnostic images.
+This course covers the contrast studies of the abdomen, liver, spleen, biliary tract, alimentary canal, and urinary system.
+It discusses fluoroscopy radiation protection.
+It also provides study and laboratory demonstration of various positions necessary to demonstrate specific anatomical parts for diagnostic evaluation.
+This course also discusses radiographic terminology and considerations related to the production of quality radiographs.